We did it everyone! We survived another winter!

 Week 8: Prep the Yard!
 Next weekend is Memorial Day, the unofficial start of summer, so use this time to get your yard prepped.
 Clear the weeds, put out the patio furniture, and fill the propane tank on your grill.

 Week 9: Wash the Walls!
 What?
 Wash the walls?
 Yup!
-Grab that magic eraser or a soapy sponge and give the walls a scrub down.
+Grab that Magic Eraser or a slightly damp sponge and give the walls a scrub down.
 It’s crazy the way smudges can just appear on your walls and you don’t even realize they are there (especially if you have little ones running around!)
-For wallpaper, wipe down with a dry dusting rag – getting the wallpaper wet could cause it to bubble and peel.
+For wallpaper, wipe down with a dry dusting rag – avoid getting the wallpaper wet as this could cause it to bubble and peel.

 Week 12: Make Your Windows Sparkle!
 This is it.
 You’ve made it through the last 11 weeks and summer is *next* week!
 The final step is to get those windows clean!
 If you have the fold-in style, be sure to wash inside and out to let as much light in as possible and keep your home bright and cheery all summer long!